 I’ve experienced first hand manipulating someone’s reality in such a way that their beliefs became strong enough to manifest a misleading outcome.
 And I managed to do this with a $5 budget.
 I’m not proud of giving my friend fake cocaine, but it taught me a valuable lesson about the power of suggestion.

-In fact, the majority of the plant-based recipes I create and most of the food I eat is gluten free (Except of course when I cheat on plants and shove a piece of chocolate cake directly into my cake hole.
-Which I highly recommend doing from time to time).
+In fact, the majority of the plant-based recipes I create and most of the food that I eat is gluten free (Except of course when I cheat on plants and shove a piece of chocolate cake directly into my cake hole.
+Which I highly recommend doing from time to time)

 I don’t create gluten free recipes and eat gluten free food because I have a gluten free or bust policy.
 I do this because the ingredients that I use most often just happen to be gluten free.